Skip to content

 else:

-backend_input = self._model_data
+backend_input = self.inputs

 self.backend = backend.get_model_backend(

-self.config.build, backend_input, model_math
+self.config.build, backend_input, self.math.build

 )